Stan Musial: 1946–1949

 Musial began the 1947 season by hitting .146 in April.
 On May 9, team doctor Dr. Robert Hyland confirmed a previous diagnosis of appendicitis, while discovering that Musial was concurrently suffering from tonsillitis.
-He received treatment, but did not have either his appendix or tonsils surgically removed until after the season ended.
+He received treatment, but did not have either his appendix or tonsils removed until after the season ended.
 Despite his health woes, he finished the year with a batting average of .312.

 Fully recovered from his ailments, Musial recorded his 1,000th career hit on April 25, 1948.
-After a May 7 St. Louis Globe-Democrat article criticized baseball players for appearing in cigarette advertisements, he made a personal decision to never again appear in such ads.
-By June 24, his batting average was .408, prompting Brooklyn pitcher Preacher Roe to comically announce his new method for retiring Musial: "Walk him on four pitches and pick him off first."
+After a May 7 St. Louis Globe-Democrat article criticized baseball players for appearing in cigarette advertisements, he made a personal decision to never again do so.
+By June 24, his batting average was .408, prompting Brooklyn pitcher Preacher Roe to joke about the best way to retire Musial: "Walk him on four pitches and pick him off first."
 Given a mid-season pay raise by new Cardinals owner Robert E. Hannegan for his outstanding performance, Musial hit a home run in the All-Star Game.
 On September 22, he registered five hits in a game for the fourth time in the season, tying a mark set by Ty Cobb in 1922.

 Musial finished the 1948 season leading the major leagues in batting average (.376), hits (230), doubles (46), triples (18), total bases (429), and slugging percentage (.702).
 Winning the NL batting title by a 43-point margin, with an on-base percentage lead of 27 points and a 138-point slugging percentage margin—the latter being the largest gap since Rogers Hornsby's 1925 season—Musial became the first player to win three NL MVP awards.
-If a home run he hit during a rained out game had been counted in his season totals, he would have won the Triple Crown by leading the NL in batting average, home runs, and runs batted in.
+Had a home run he hit during a rained out game been counted in his season totals, he would have won the rare Triple Crown by leading the NL in batting average, home runs, and runs batted in.